 Pay 25 AED (6.80) for the card, which is 6 AED for the card purchase and 19 AED credit.

 We walked out to the front of the airport and waited for a bus to take us right near to our hotel.
 Buses and metro are air-conditioned.
 Buses keep the front half of the bus separate for women and children only.
 Metros have two carriages dedicated only to women and children also.

 Each metro or bus ride one-way costs between 3-5 AED ($0.80 – 1.30)

-Taxi’s from the airport are relatively cheap, however, an airport flag fee of 25 AED ($6.80) is charged to you on top of the fare.
+Taxi from the airport is relatively cheap, however, an airport flag fee of 25 AED ($6.80) is charged to you on top of the fare.
 Walk out of the arrivals terminal and catch one further out on the street to avoid paying this fee.

 Within 4 stops of our hotel, the metro took us to Dubai Mall and Burj Kalifa and other sights.
 We rode the metro for 35 minutes to reach the other side of town.
 From here it was a short walk to view ‘the Palm’ from the Marriott hotel Observatory Deck, located on the top floor.

-This part of Dubai is also full of beautiful skyscrapers, five star hotels and it’s popular with tourists and expats.
+This part of Dubai is also full of beautiful skyscrapers, and stunning 5- star hotels and it’s popular with tourists and expats.

 We walked around the marina after leaving the bar.
 You can find many great restaurants here (although expensive ones).
 It’s a nice place to take a walk as Dubai is a visually pleasing city.

 Where to Eat in Dubai on a Budget